MikroElektronika/mikrosdk_click_v2/clicks/oximeter/README.md

 ## Examples Description

-> This example gets data when IR diode (LEDX2) is enabled, and after that gets data.
-> Repeats operation 10 times and then calculates the average value for both results.
+> This application collects data from the sensor, calculates it and then logs the result.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the device configuration which puts Time Slot A
+> Initializes driver and performs the device configuration which puts Time Slot A
 > in enabled mode and LEDX2 (IR diode) to active state.
+Before the device configuration, the
+> SW reset will be performed and in this way we will put the registers in initial state.

 ```c